ubipo/pathy/_sources/model/README.md

 # Semantic Image Segmnatation using a CNN

 ## Prior art
 Before we started developing this project we looked online for research and/or papers that have done something similar to what we were planning on doing.
-We found two researches, one by Giusti et al. and one by Smolyanskiy et al. Giusti classified their images with 1 of 3 classes: left view, right view and center view.
+We found two researches, one by Giusti et al[^1]. and one by Smolyanskiy et al.[^2] Giusti classified their images with 1 of 3 classes: left view, right view and center view.
 They trained their model to classify an image with one of these classes to then get steering from this prediction.

 Smolyanskiy did the same things but instead of 3 classes, they used 6 classes.
 The 3 same classes as Giusti and 3 classes that represented if the drone was in the center, left or right of the path.
 The addition of these 3 classes was done to make sure that the drone always flies in the middle of the path and so to avoid obstacles to the side of the road.